 Author:Ingredients

-- 1 tablespoons / 15 ml oil of choice , liquid coconut oil, sunflower oil, vegetable oil, mild olive oil (or 1 tablespoon of drippy nut butter for an oil-free cookie)
+- 1 tablespoon oil , such as sunflower oil, vegetable oil, canola oil. mild olive oil (or 1 tablespoon of drippy nut butter for an oil-free cookie)

 - ¼ teaspoon vanilla extract

-- 2 teaspoons ground flax seed , if you don't have ground flax you can omit it.
+- 2 teaspoons ground flaxseed , IT MUST BE GROUND NOT WHOLE.
+If you don't have ground flax you can omit it.
 It still works but the texture doesn't get so cookie-like.
-Don't swap the flax for chia seeds.
-They don't look good in it and give it a weird texture.

-- 2 tablespoons sugar , cane sugar works well but turbinado or white sugar is ok
+- 2 tablespoons cane sugar or white sugar

-- ¼ cup / 32 g / 4 tablespoons all purpose flour (in the UK use plain flour).
-To make this recipe gluten-free, use certified gluten-free oat flour and increase the amount to 6 tablespoons.
+- 4 tablespoons all purpose flour (in the UK use plain flour).
+For gluten-free, use certified gluten-free oat flour and increase the amount to 6 tablespoons.

 - ⅛ teaspoon baking soda (bicarbonate of soda in the UK)